girordo/girordo/README.md

   # 𝕬𝖇𝖔𝖚𝖙
     Hi!

-    I'm a frontend engineer with experience across several types of business.
+    Frontend engineer with experience across several types of business.
-    I hold a BSc in Biomedical Informatics at Universidade de São Paulo
+    I hold a BSc in Biomedical Informatics at Universidade de São Paulo.

-    I'm a constant learner, right now I'm learning Elixir and Phoenix for curiosity in functional programming.
-    I am a communicative and empathic person

-    I'm a Linux open sourcerer since 2004

-    I've experience in frontend using React and all ecosystem (Native, Next.js, Redux, Context API, Jest, RTL) and in backend I appreciate work with NestJS and Express, both in monolithic and microservices context and also have experience in DDD, TDD, SOLID and BFF.
+    I've experience in frontend using React and all ecosystem (Native, Next.js, Redux and RTK, Context API, Jest, RTL) and on backend I appreciate work with NestJS and Express, both in monolithic and microservices context.

-    Worked with PostgreSQL, MongoDB and Firebase databases and worked with GCP and AWS.
+    I'm a constant learner, right now I'm learning Elixir and Phoenix.
+I have an intention to work with these two technologies in a few years.
+    I am a communicative and empathetic person.
+    I'm a Linux open sourcerer since 2004.
 </section>

 <br/>